Saiga Antelope Facts

-The Saiga Antelope remains the most distinctive looking species of antelope in the world.
-This animal actually has a proboscis similar to a walrus.
-Sadly, the Saiga Antelope also holds the classification of critically endangered, according to the IUCN.
-This animal once inhabited an enormous portion of the Eurasian steppe.
-But now their population only inhabits portions of The Republic of Kalmykia, and Kazakhstan.
+- The Saiga Antelope remains the most distinctive looking species of antelope in the world.
+This animal evolved a proboscis quite similar to that of a walrus.
+Sadly, it also holds the classification of Critically Endangered, according to the IUCN.

+- This magnificent animal also once inhabited an enormous portion of the Eurasian steppe.
+But that’s been severely reduced.
+Now, the entirety of its population only inhabits certain portions of the Republic of Kalmykia and Kazakhstan.

 Saiga Antelope Physical Description

+The most noticeable feature of the Saiga Antelope is its unique proboscis.
+This represents an over-sized nose structure which serves two purposes.
 During migrations in the summer, it serves to filter out dust, and during the winter it heats up the frigid air before it enters the lungs.
-This represents a rather remarkable adaptation.

 The astounding animal displays a slight degree of the physiological trait of sexual dimorphism.
 In its case, this presents itself with the males being larger in size than the females.
 The males also develop moderately large, and uniquely colored horns.
 Females, though, have none.

 Males of the Saola reach a height at the shoulder of as much as 2.5 ft (0.8 m).
 In addition, these can weigh as much as 139 lb (63 kg).
 The antelope also mostly shows various shades of tan in color, with the exception of the belly and throat.
 These typically display a white or cream color.

 - Order: Artiodactyla

 - Family: Bovidae

 - Genus: Saiga